 Lung Cancer Facts and Figures

 Each year, an estimated 2.1 million people are diagnosed with lung cancer.
 The disease killed 1.8 million in 2018.
 Want to know more?
-Here are five things we’ve learned about lung cancer:
+Here are five important facts we’ve learned to mark lung cancer awareness month:

 - Age Makes a Difference:

 The majority of people living with lung cancer received that diagnosis in the last five years.
 A large percentage of those patients are older adults, making lung cancer a “senior disease.”
 Statistics from 2015 show that 86 percent of people with lung cancer were at least 60 years old.